parafoxia/Xsync/README.md

 await read_file("path/to/file")
 ```

+The `_async_` prefix is important, as this is what *Xsync* uses to find async implementations.

-This also works with methods within classes:
+This also works with methods within classes (as well as classmethods, provided the `classmethod` decorator is above the `maybe_async` one):

 ```py
 import xsync